KailynnCo/AWS-Guard-Duty/README.md

 # GuardDuty: Cloud Watch

-Successfully created an SNS topic and subscription, and configured a CloudWatch Events rule that will send a message to the SNS topic depending on the results of GuardDuty.
+Successfully created an SNS topic and subscription, and configured a CloudWatch Events rule that will send a message to the SNS topic depending on the results of GuardDuty findings depending on the severity.